SirAllap/Project-2-API-HR/README.md

 Our API helps companies hire developers tailored to a specific need.

-The API is made up of 4 different types of users:
+The API is made up of 5 different types of users:

-- Company/Client
+- Admin
--manager
+- Manager
 - Recruiter
 - Candidates

-In addition, there would be an administrator, his main function would be to register/unregister the account of the Managers and Recruiters.
+- Client

 Consulting (overview):
 1.- The client has a need that he "can" transmit to us through the API.